 You’ll need to be at least 18 years old, have a high school diploma or GED equivalent, and pass an English proficiency test, minimum height requirement reach (212 cm in most airlines).
 There may be additional requirements depending on the country and airline company that you are applying for.

-Becoming a cabin crew relies heavily on your qualifications.
+Becoming a cabin crew relies heavily on your qualifications and important qualities.
 If you want the job, make sure that these requirements will be suited for what it takes:

 -Good communication skills and charm to get people talking about their flights with an interested audience;